• Home /

 Can I buy a second home after bankruptcy?

-You can purchase a second home after bankruptcy.
-Bankruptcy events are treated like other credit events and don’t prevent buyers from getting access to mortgages.
+Yes, you can purchase a second home after bankruptcy.
+Bankruptcy events are treated like other credit events and don’t prevent buyers from accessing mortgages.

 What is the waiting period to buy a home if I’ve had more than one bankruptcy?

-Home buyers with multiple prior bankruptcies can wait as long as five years.
+Home buyers with multiple bankruptcies may need to wait as long as five years.

 What are examples of extenuating circumstances for bankruptcy?

-Mortgage lenders reduce waiting periods after bankruptcies from extenuating circumstances.
-Extenuating circumstances include loss of income after a divorce, large medical bills or inability to work after injury or illness, and unexpected job joss.
+Mortgage lenders reduce waiting periods after bankruptcies caused by extenuating circumstances.
+Extenuating circumstances include loss of income after a divorce, large medical bills, inability to work after injury or illness, and unexpected job loss.

-Roughly 1% of U.S. households file for bankruptcy each year, and many will be eligible to buy a home within 2 years of their bankruptcy discharge.
-Here’s why: Mortgage lenders know that filing for bankruptcy is sometimes necessary and that consumers aren’t always at fault.
-So, mortgage rules define a clear home-buying timeline so consumers […]
+Roughly 1 out of 10 U.S. households file for bankruptcy each year.
+Many are eligible to buy a home within 2 years of their bankruptcy discharge.
+Here’s why lenders allow individuals with a bankruptcy to buy a home: Mortgage lenders understand that filing for bankruptcy is sometimes necessary and that consumers aren’t always at fault. […]